beshur/TraffcLight/readme.md

 Simple traffic light program.

-Prototype to be run on ESP32 or other Arduino.
+Prototype to be run on Arduino.

-# Dependencies

-colorama